-ITC is a demanding course.
-It is critical that students prepare their family accordingly.
+ITC/MTCC is a demanding course.
+Prepare your family accordingly.

-Students will be allowed to retain cellular phones and have regular access to e-mail for the majority of the ITC.
+You will be allowed to retain cell phones and have regular access to e-mail for the majority of the ITC/MTCC.
 Phones cannot be carried during the training day.

-During phases I-IV, students will be authorized to go home during the work week when the training schedule permits.
-When training extends beyond 2000 local time, students may be required to remain overnight in the barracks.
+During phases I-IV, you are authorized to go home during the work week when the training schedule permits.
+When training extends beyond 2000 local time, you may be required to remain overnight in the barracks.